kknapp3/694GroupProject/docs/index.md

-The Open Payments data has a size **5.7 GB** and we also combine it with a drug dataset of **3.1 GB**.
-Because of the size of the data, we use Spark Clusters for processing the data on AWS, and then made the plots by Plotly.
-The efficiency of using different EMR machines will be stated in the last part.
+The Open Payments data has a size **5.7 GB** and we also combined it with a drug dataset of **3.1 GB**.
+Because of the size of the data, we used Spark Clusters for processing the data on AWS, and then made the plots by Plotly.
+The efficiency of using different EMR machines will be stated in our performanc summary at the end of this report.

 ### Data Visualization

 #### 1 Payment Distribution

 These are figures about the distribution of payment in the Program year 2019.
-We made these figures to understand what is the most common amount payment.
-The data is very unblance as a right-skewed distribution.
-We split the distribution on the payment of 50 so that we can have better understanding of how the data looks like.
-We actually took a sample of 48,577 records from the whole set or the plot will be over large (over 113 MB).
+We made these figures to understand what is the most common payment amount.
+The data is very unbalanced as a right-skewed distribution.
+We split the distribution on the payment of 50 so that we can have better understand how the data appears.
+We actually took a sample of 48,577 records from the whole set to keep the size of the plot (113 MB) from growing excessively large.
 As it is displayed in the first part of distribution, we can observe that most of the payment amounts are between ​\$10 to ​\$25.

 {% capture includeGuts %}
 {% include fig1_1.html %}
 {% endcapture %}
 {{ includeGuts | replace: '    ', ''}}

-Then in the second part of distribution, all we can observe is a quick decay of the counts.
+Then in the second part of distribution, we observe a quick decay of the counts.
 The data we have selected in this plot are the payments from \$50 to \$2,000.
 Although there are also some payments larger than \$2,000 but they rarely happen with a porportion of around 2.8% across the whole set.
 So we finally decided not to include them in the visualization.

 {% capture includeGuts %}
 {% include fig1_2.html %}